Custom Website Development vs WordPress in South Africa

 Maintenance

-WordPress maintenance is usually more active because it often involves:
+WordPress maintenance is usually more active.
+It often involves these recurring tasks.

 Custom builds still need maintenance, but they often give the team more direct control over what is in the stack and why it exists.